scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

-well-versed in the use of text editors and literate programming environments, although the simplicity and ability to use either the application programming interface (API) version or a graphical user interface (GUI) version has appeal to variety of researchers.
+well-versed in the use of text editors and literate programming environments, although the simplicity and ability to use either the application programming interface (API) version or a graphical user interface (GUI) version has appeal to a variety of researchers.

 lpEdit: a literate programming editor
 -------------------------------------

 Many of the tools available for literate programming do not provide a graphical editor, which is a barrier for adoption by non-specialists.
-Other tools are specific to a particular operating-system and only a handful of tools can switch freely between several programming languages.
+Other tools depend on a particular operating-system and only a handful of tools can switch freely between several programming languages.
 The motivation to build lpEdit arose because there was no apparent library/tool that fit these three criteria in a simple and intuitive way.

 We have developed here an environment for literate programming, based on the model-view-controller (MVC) software architecture pattern.
 The only major difference from conventional realizations of MVC patterns is that instead of the user interacting directly with the controller in a non-GUI mode, we have developed a convenience class called NoGuiAnalysis for this purpose.

 The GUI editor portion of lpEdit is written with PyQt4